ory/docs/docs/kratos/self-service/flows/user-settings-profile-management.md

 password, fields associated with login (e.g. email), fields associated with account recovery (e.g. recovery email address).
-These fields must be updated using a separate flow which requires prior security checks.
+These fields must be updated using a separate flow which requires prior security checks. using a separate flow which requires prior security checks.

 The updated profile must be valid against the JSON Schema defined for its [Identity Traits](../../concepts/identity-user-model.md).
 If one or more fields